 Consult a Folsom Car Accident Lawyer After an Aggressive Driving Accident

 Road rage and aggressive driving are increasingly common in California and the surrounding areas.
 In many cases, they result in serious or catastrophic injuries.
 It is essential to consult a motor vehicle collision attorney who has experience handling aggressive driving accident cases on behalf of plaintiffs.
-For a free consultation, call Black & DePaoli at 916-962-2896 or contact us online.
+For a free consultation, call The Law Office of Black & DePaoli, PC at (916) 962-2896 or contact us online.